meh/ruby-tesseract-ocr/README.md

 ruby-tesseract - Ruby bindings and wrapper
 ==========================================
-This wrapper binds the TessBaseAPI object through ffi-inliner (which means it will work on JRuby too) and then proceeds to wrap said API in a more ruby-esque Engine class.
+This wrapper binds the TessBaseAPI object through ffi-inline (which means it will work on JRuby too) and then proceeds to wrap said API in a more ruby-esque Engine class.

 Making it work
 --------------
 To make this library work you need tesseract-ocr and leptonica libraries and headers and a C++ compiler.

-For now you also need to install my own version of [ffi-inliner](https://github.com/meh/ffi-inliner) because it's still under review for upstream merging.

 The gem is called `tesseract-ocr`.

-If you're having any problem requiring tesseract or any dependencies, check the permissions of the installed gems.

 Examples
 --------